ASTM C1337 Creep & Creep-Rupture Testing for Continuous Fiber Ceramic Composites

 Scope

-ASTM C1337 applies to continuous fibre-reinforced ceramic matrix composites, including unidirectional, bidirectional, and tridirectional fibre-reinforced materials, as well as glass matrix composites that employ continuous fibre reinforcement.
+ASTM C1337 applies to continuous fiber-reinforced ceramic matrix composites, including unidirectional, bidirectional, and tridirectional fiber-reinforced materials, as well as glass matrix composites that employ continuous fiber reinforcement.
 This test procedure is primarily employed to determine the creep strain and resistance to failure (creep rupture) of these materials under uniaxial tensile stress at high temperatures.

 Applications